ludanin/ludanin.github.io/README.md

 compiled production build, and is only uploaded to this repository in order to host my portfolion using the GitHub Pages.

+Since sometimes I work on multiple environments (Windows & Linux) you'll probably note that I name all the files in this repository as lower_snake_case.extension

+I do this in order to avoid possible conflicts between the two OSes, as Windows cannot differ between lower & upper cases in file names.

 ### Why there are some '§' scattered around my comments?

 These are sections.